 There was a time when there was room in pop culture for refusal, non-participation, living and acting according to one’s own rules.
 Now, as “independent” and “underground” have merely become musical styles having nothing to do with attitudes, the question arises: Is it still possible for musicians to not play the big capitalist game?
 Can music be made without the hardware and software of the usual providers?
 Without social media?
 Disconnected from the infrastructure of the entertainment industry with its labels, agencies, ticketing providers and venues?
 Have the only ways to express non-consent become writing discreetly critical lyrics and putting stickers over a laptop logo?
 Is “join us or do nothing” the final alternative?

 The No!
-Music theme days are looking for the holdouts and possibilities for dissent in music: artists who work counter to the music industry and the expectations of the music market, against confining listening and performing practices.
-The event features musicians whose works negotiate discomfort in the face of marketing mechanisms, who do not want to play along or, in the face of constant auditory overstimulation, are experimenting with the most radical break, the negation of sound itself.
-They take as their theme the sounds that are not permitted to be heard: censored and forbidden music.
+Music theme days set off in search of the objectors and of possibilities for dissent in music: artists who work counter to the music industry, the expectations of the music market, against suffocating customs of listening and performance.
+Musicians whose works explore discomfort in the face of marketing mechanisms, who refuse to play along, or, given pervasive auditory stimulus overload, are experimenting with the most radical break: the negation of sound itself.
+They address the sounds that are not allowed to be heard: censored and forbidden music.

 Part of 100 Years of Now